-The UW–Madison Affirmative Action Plan is a positive effort to assure that women and minorities are not underrepresented in our workforce.
+The Division of Diversity, Equity, and Educational Achievement serves two essential functions relative to the enforcement of UW-Madison’s Equal Opportunity Program: the production of UW–Madison’s Equal Employment Opportunity (Affirmative Action) Plan and administration of the Equal Opportunity Employment Program.
+The coordination of the EEOP Program is a positive effort to assure that women and minorities are not underrepresented in our workforce.
 Under federal law, an affirmative action plan must include (1) a workforce analysis by job group; (2) a utilization analysis and (3) a set of specific goals designed to overcome under-utilization.
 A utilization analysis of the workforce shows a comparison between the representation of minority and female workers in the University workforce and their availability.
 Goals are established based on the utilization analysis.
 All academic departments and employing units are expected to apply good faith efforts in recruiting and employing women and minorities to achieve these goals.
 The statistical analysis and establishment of goals represent an affirmative effort to ensure that the University continues to provide employment opportunities on a nondiscriminatory basis.
-The UW–Madison Affirmative Action Plan is updated annually.
-Copies of the current plan are available from the Office for Equity and Diversity.
+The UW–Madison Equal Opportunity Plan is updated annually.
+Learn More…

 Campus Disability Coordination for Employees